 Home Treatment For Interdigital Cysts In Dogs

-You can definitely avoid toxic drugs when healing interdigital cysts.
-It’s just a matter of first removing the infection.
-Then you can heal the wound.
-These are some natural methods to manage interdigital cysts in dogs:
+You can definitely avoid toxic drugs when trying a home treatment.
+Below are some natural methods to manage interdigital cysts in dogs:

 1. Clean The Paws

-Step 1: Magnesium can help rid the body of toxins that cause inflammation … while also reducing swelling and stiffness.
+Step 1: Magnesium can help rid the body of toxins and may also reduce swelling and stiffness.
 And the best source of magnesium is Epsom salts.
-Soak your dog’s paws in an Epsom salts bath.
-This will open the skin and draw out the infection.
+Soak your dog’s paws in an Epsom salts bath to open the skin.
 It will also draw out a foreign body that might be causing the problem.

 You can make a foot bath using 1 cup of Epsom salts in a gallon of warm water.
 Soak your dog’s paws for 10 minutes so have lots of treats and affection standing by.

 Step 3: Now you want to rinse your dog with a conditioner.
 Make it using 1 oz of almond oil, 1/2 tsp of vitamin E, and 2 drops of myrrh essential oil.
 Add in some ground organic oats to make it a bit creamy.
 Using the natural oils in the oatmeal, you’ll be moisturizing dry, cracked paws.
-This helps reduce inflammation that leads to itching.
+This also helps support a normal inflammatory response and support skin health.

 Step 4: Next you can dry the paws with your own homemade foot powder.
 You can use a combination of organic oats or Bentonite clay.
 Use equal amounts.
 The high sodium and calcium content will draw out infections and bacteria.

-You can also add just a drop or 2 of an antibacterial essential oil mentioned earlier … along with some vitamin E oil.
+You can also add just a drop or 2 of an essential oil mentioned earlier … along with some vitamin E oil.
 But keep it powdery.
 Sprinkle between the affected toes.
-The clay will pull out the toxins and dry out the wound.
+The clay will help protect against environmental toxins and dry out the wound.

 2. Use Paw Balms, Pastes and Butters

 Paw balms provide a coating of protection.
-When you make them yourself you’ll be assured they’re safe and natural, with antibacterial and healing properties.
-Look for natural ingredients that are dog-friendly, safe and edible.
+When you make them yourself look for natural ingredients that are dog-friendly and edible.